Welcome to Perfecting Pilates. A brief introduction of what i offer:-

 FREE CLASS

-If you're still undecided and not sure whether Pilates is right for you, why not book a taster class.
-You'll be given a no obligation introductory session that gives you a taste of what Pilates has to offer.
-All you have to do is sign up to the news letter and fill out the contact form and purchase your taster class using the Book a class button.
-If you decide to buy a block you will have a free class added back.
+If you're still undecided and not sure whether Pilates is right for you, why not book a taster class?
+You'll be given a no-obligation introductory session that gives you a taste of what Pilates has to offer.
+All you have to do is sign up for the newsletter below, tick the consent button, and fill out the contact form stating Taster Class.
+The next step is to create a student account on the Ubindi site ready for your free credit to be added.

 Latest News